aveq-research/videoparser-ng/README.md

 Go to [releases](https://github.com/aveq-research/videoparser-ng/releases) and pick the right archive for your platform.
 Extract it, then run the `video-parser` binary.

+> [!NOTE]
-**Note for macOS:** You might need to allow the binary to run.
-Try running it once from the Terminal, and you will run into a security notice.
+> **macOS Security Limitations:** You might need to allow the binary to run.
+Try running it once from the Terminal, and you will be shown a security notice.
 Then, go to *System Preferences > Security & Privacy > General*, and allow the binary.
 After that, you can run it from the Terminal again.

-Continue with this guide to build from source.
+Another security popup will show, but this time you can allow it to run directly.

 ### Docker